-All information related to obtaining an official transcript is available on the Registrar's website.
-A Transcript request form is also available as a PDF from the Office of the Registrar.
-The University does not currently offer an electronic official transcript.
+Information about obtaining an official transcript is available on the Registrar's website.
+A transcript request form is also available as a PDF from the Office of the Registrar.
+The University does not currently offer an official electronic transcript.

 2.5.
 Degree Requirements